JWicquart/gcrmn_ctry/README.md

 * **Marine Protected Areas (MPA)**.
 Marine Protected Area shapefiles were obtained from the Marine Protection Atlas Database (Marine Conservation Institute, 2020).
 Marine Protection Atlas uses the World Database on Protected Areas (UNEP-WCMC & IUCN, 2020) as the starting point for its database, conducting an independent, third-party review of the data and making additions and corrections if necessary.

 * **2020 GCRMN world report database**.
 The database built for the 2020 GCRMN Report [Status of Coral Reefs of the World: 2020 (Souter et al., 2021)](https://gcrmn.net/2020-report/) was used to describe the monitoring within the different countries.
-Thousands of raw datasets, provided by numerous contributors worldwide, were homogenized and aggregated based on a dedicated workflow presented in [Wicquart et al, (2022)](https://www.sciencedirect.com/science/article/pii/S1574954121003344), order to produce a unique and homogeneous database.
+Hundreds of raw datasets, provided by numerous contributors worldwide, were homogenized and aggregated based on a dedicated workflow presented in [Wicquart et al, (2022)](https://www.sciencedirect.com/science/article/pii/S1574954121003344), order to produce a unique and homogeneous database.
 Variables used in this database are presented in the **Table 1**.

 **Table 1.** Variables selected for the benthic synthetic dataset.
 The icons for the variables categories (`Cat.`) represents :memo: = description variables, :globe_with_meridians: = spatial variables, :calendar: = temporal variables, :straight_ruler: = methodological variables, :crab: = taxonomic variables, :chart_with_upwards_trend: = metric variables.